Reasons for Procedure

 Call Your Doctor

-- Signs of infection (eg, fever, chills)
+- Signs of infection (such as fever, chills)

 - Redness, swelling, increasing pain, excessive bleeding, or discharge around the incision or pin and wire sites